post-kerbin-mining-corporation/MkIVSystem/readme.txt

 B9PartSwitch by blowfish is also distributed under its own license.

-Firespitter is distributed under its own licence.
-Please find source code and more details at http://snjo.github.io/
+KerbalActuators is distributed under its own licence.
+Please find source code and more details at http://snjo.github.io/https://github.com/Angel-125/KerbalActuators